-This can be quite easy for both parent, teacher and indeed self-diagnosis in an adult.
+This can be quite easy for both parents, teachers and indeed self-diagnosis in an adult.

 Most who parent or work with children will notice how they can appear to switch off/zone out whilst doing certain activities, like at home watching television or deep into a game, they simply don’t hear you telling them dinner is ready or to turn the TV down.
 You are competing with other sounds and they don’t hear you… this is often the case with missed instruction in the classroom too.

-Some children and adults can have an over-sensitivity to noise, however there will also be those that have an auditory problem.
-This needs clarification if it’s suspected, so that treatment can be given and any problems are addressed before they fall too far behind, ie. speech delay or studies.
+Some children and adults can have an over-sensitivity to noise, however, there will also be those that have an auditory problem.
+This needs clarification if it’s suspected that treatment can be given and any problems are addressed before they fall too far behind ie. speech delay or studies.